telerik/blazor-docs/getting-started/client-blazor.md

 1. @[template](/_contentTemplates/common/js-interop-file.md#add-js-interop-file-to-getting-started-client)

-1. Open the `~/Startup.cs` file in the client web application and register the Telerik Blazor service:
+1. Open the `~/Program.cs` file in the client web application and register the Telerik Blazor service:

     **C#**

-         namespace MyBlazorAppName.Client
+        using Microsoft.AspNetCore.Blazor.Hosting;
+        using Microsoft.Extensions.DependencyInjection;
+        using System.Threading.Tasks;

+        namespace ClientBlazorProject.Client // make sure this matches your actual WASM project namespace {
+            public class Program
             {
-             public class Startup
+                public static async Task Main(string[] args)
                 {
-                 public void ConfigureServices(IServiceCollection services)
-                 {
+                    // sample host builder for a WASM app, yours may differ var builder = WebAssemblyHostBuilder.CreateDefault(args);
+                    builder.RootComponents.Add<App>("app");
+                    // there may be more code here

+                    // register the Telerik services
+                    builder.Services.AddTelerikBlazor();

-                     //more code may be present here
+                    // there may be more code here
-                     services.AddTelerikBlazor();
+                    // sample host builder for a WASM app, yours may differ await builder.Build().RunAsync();
                 }

-                 //more code may be present here
             }
         }

 1. Add the following to your **`~/_Imports.razor`** file so the project recognizes our components in all files: